watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 By using virtualized spaces within routers or on generic servers, network functions can be provided at any node in an SR domain.
 This allows for scaling and flexible redundancy of network functions.

-### When a Network Function Goes Down
+### When a Network Function Becomes Unavailable
-If a network function fails, the associated route MUST be removed immediately.
+When a network function becomes unavailable, the node removes the SID from its routing table.
-In the case of anycast configuration, packets MUST be gracefully rerouted to other nodes.
+If an anycast SID is used, packets are redirected to another node.
-If no alternative nodes are available, consider either dropping the packet and sending an ICMP Destination Unreachable message, or forwarding it as a pass-through.
+If no other nodes are available, the node drops the packets and sends an ICMP message (Type 3: Destination Unreachable, Code 0: Net Unreachable).

 ### Anycast Segment
 The concept of the Anycast Segment is introduced in {{!RFC8402}}.